arikkrol1/asciiTranslator/README.md

    This will add the code to GOPATH/src/github.com/arikkrol1/asciiTranslator

-4. Change input and output file paths in app.conf
+4. Change input and output file paths in app.conf .
+Paths should be absolute.

 5. All tests can be launched with "go test ./..." from asciiTranslator directory